pulumi/examples/crd2pulumi-crontabs/README.md

 # Generating CronTab CustomResources with `crd2pulumi`

-This example generates a strongly-typed CronTab CustomResource from the k8s CRD specified in `resourcedefinition.yaml` in TypeScript and Go.
+This example generates a strongly-typed CronTab CustomResource from the Kubernetes CRD specified in `crontabs.yaml` in TypeScript and Go.
 Afterwards, we'll use this generated code with Pulumi to deploy the CRD and create an instance.
 For more documentation on `crd2pulumi`, check out the [project's GitHub page](https://github.com/pulumi/pulumi-kubernetes/tree/master/provider/cmd/crd2pulumi).

 ## Setting up crd2pulumi

 We'll set up `crd2pulumi` by downloading the latest binary.
 If you're interested in building `crd2pulumi` itself, you can find instructions in the project [README](https://github.com/pulumi/pulumi-kubernetes/tree/master/provider/cmd/crd2pulumi).

 You can find the download links for the [latest binaries on GitHub](https://github.com/pulumi/pulumi-kubernetes/releases/tag/crd2pulumi/v1.0.0).
 For this example we're using `darwin-amd64`, so if you're using a different OS, make sure to use the correct download link.

 ```bash
 $ wget https://github.com/pulumi/pulumi-kubernetes/releases/download/crd2pulumi%2Fv1.0.0/crd2pulumi-darwin-amd64.tar.gz
 $ tar -xvf crd2pulumi-darwin-amd64.tar.gz